-Following a report, the DSL will make an immediate risk and needs assessment.
+Following a report of sexual violence or sexual harassment, the DSL will make an immediate risk and needs assessment on a case-by-case basis.

-The risk assessment will consider;
+The risk assessment will consider:

-- The victim, especially their protection and support. - The alleged perpetrator, their support needs and any sanctions. - All other children at the setting. - The victim and the alleged perpetrator sharing classes and space at setting. - The risk assessment will be recorded and kept under review.
+- The victim, especially their protection and support. - The alleged perpetrator, their support needs and any sanctions. - All other children at the school. - The victim and the alleged perpetrator sharing classes and space at setting. - The risk assessment will be recorded and kept under review.

-Where there has been other professional intervention and/or other specialist risk assessments, these professional assessments will be used to inform the setting's approach to supporting and protecting children.
+Where there has been other professional intervention and/or other specialist risk assessments, these professional assessments will be used to inform our approach to supporting and protecting children.

-Action:
+Action

 It is essential that all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
-Some victims may not know they are being abused and this needs to be dealt with sensitively.
-Abuse that occurs online or outside of the setting should not be downplayed and should be treated equally seriously.
+Abuse that occurs online or outside of the school should not be downplayed and should be treated equally seriously.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.
 It is important to explain that the law is in place to protect children rather than criminalise them, and this should be explained in such a way that avoids alarming or distressing them.